Wii42/kgl_time/README.md

 ## Platform Compatibility

 The app can, in principle, be built for all platforms that Flutter provides, except for the web.
-However, the application has only been tested on **Windows** and **Android**.
+However, the application has only been tested on **Windows**, **Android**, **Linux**.

+As this app is primarily developped for Android devices, some features features may not be available on other platforms.
+ - Exporting data as CSV via share dialog is not supported on Linux, saving to a file directly is only supported on Android and iOS.

 ## Getting Started